mangalton/NLU_Assignment2/README.md

 ## Overview

+after cloning the github repo, to run this, go to M25CSE018-A2-Problem1 folder.

 This project implements Word2Vec entirely from scratch using NumPy, trained on a custom IIT Jodhpur corpus.
 Both **CBOW** (Continuous Bag of Words) and **Skip-gram** architectures are built with **Negative Sampling**, and the custom implementation is benchmarked against Gensim's Word2Vec.

 ---